Blog

 How do I know which stage of AIDA my content is failing at?

 Check where people drop off.
 No clicks?
 Attention problem.
 Bounce in 10 seconds?
 Interest died.
 Read everything but didn't convert?
-Your Action stage has friction.
+Action stage has friction.

 What's the difference between AIDA and PAS for cold traffic?